 If you are looking for where to stay in Malta to party and dance the night away, the lovely St Julian Bay might be the right choice for you.
 Join the young crowd as they drink in the boisterous pubs and bars.
 But that’s not all!

 St. Julian also offers some very stylish boutiques and shops with designer clothes.
 Apart from that, take a stroll down St. Julian’s backstreets and enjoy the serene tranquillity.
-You can easily reach the neighbouring party town Paceville, with one of the corresponding buses.
+You can easily reach the neighboring party town Paceville, with one of the corresponding buses.

-This area is one of the busiest and more developed, so it’s no wonder that is quite popular among singles and couples of the younger generation, looking for nightlife, clubbing and dining out.
+This area is one of the busiest and more developed, so it’s no wonder that is quite popular among singles and couples of the younger generation, looking for nightlife, clubbing, and dining out.
 When it comes to beaches, St. Julian’s is rather poor, with one artificial and not so clean, rocky beach.

 Other accommodation options in St Julians Bay & Paceville:

-4. Mellieħa – for beach lovers
+4. Mellieħa – best town for beach lovers

 Despite the famous Mellieħa Bay, you can easily reach other beach resorts such as Għajn Tuffieħa and Golden Bay.
 Again, I would say that this place is excellent for lazy beach days, but if you are curious to explore beyond beaches, you might want to rent a car or get public transport.

 During my trip to Malta, I visited Mellieħa Bay on my way to Popeye’s Village, and I remember the streets were quite steep since the area is situated on a hilltop.
-Compared to the other places in the country, it was much quieter and less affected by mass tourism, unlike St Paul s Bay.
+Compared to the other places in the country, it was much quieter and less affected by mass tourism, unlike St Pauls Bay.

 I would recommend Mellieħa to anyone who is seeking an easy-going experience, with no nightlife – just beaches.
 You will be spoilt for choice by the variety of beaches in this part of Malta.
 See the things to do list below for the top beaches!

 Other accommodation options in Mellieha:

-Further up the northeast coast of Malta you will find St Paul’s Bay which is divided into touristy neighborhoods such as Bugibba and Qawra.
+Further up the northeast coast of Malta, you will find St Paul’s Bay which is divided into touristy neighborhoods such as Bugibba and Qawra.
 And although it’s nearly 15 km (9 mi) away from Valletta, it would take you at least an hour by bus.
 Yeah, I know…it felt like it was ages away!

 So, if you like to explore outside of this area or tour the island, then I recommend renting a car to make sure you have a great day out.
-This area is home to spacious resorts with large swimming pools and a service dedicated particularly for kids, so it would be a great choice for families who aren’t looking to explore cultural and historical value, but rest.
+This area is home to spacious resorts with large swimming pools and a service dedicated particularly for kids, so it would be a great choice for families who aren’t looking to explore cultural and historical value but rest.

 You will be well-located between sandy beaches – there is an artificial sandy beach at Bugibba, and several other rocky spots in Qawra, so make sure to take some sandals as you enter the water.
 Even though you will be isolated from Maltese cultural attractions, public transport is frequent and can take you pretty much anywhere.